mkaizena/CMPM163Labs/README.md

 Another modification I made was change the skybox.
 I did this by downloading and importing a free skybox asset from the Unity Asset store (because I don't have appropriate images to create my own skybox material) and switching out the kart tutorial's skybox material for the new one in the lighting settings.

 The last modification I made was add a billboard model (from the kart tutorial's mod assets) to the scene.
 I replaced the plain color of the billboard content material with an image of Seth Everman's profile picture.

+## Lab 6: Part 1

+Spotlight: This light shines in one direction and is affected by both position and rotation.

+Directional Light: This light shines in one direction and acts like a sun.
+It affects all objects in the scene, no matter the light's position.
+The light's direction can be changed by rotating it.

+Point Light: This light shines in all directions, so it is unaffected by rotation.
+It's position can be changed.

+Area Light: This light only works when baked into a lightmap.
+It emits light from one side of a plane.